CLI Overview

 |---|---|

-ranger start | Full interactive setup: auth, Chromium, plugin, environment, skills.
+ranger setup | Full interactive setup: auth, Chromium, plugin, profile, skills.
 Run this first. |

 ranger login | Re-authenticate without running full setup again. |

-ranger status | Show everything: version, org, plugin status, skills, environments. |
+ranger status | Show everything: version, org, plugin status, skills, profiles. |

 ranger update | Update the CLI to the latest version and refresh installed skills. |